Membership and Registration

 If you are a new Secretary and would like access to the system, you should obtain the password for your Club Secretary’s official GAA e-mail account (e.g. firstname.lastname@example.org) from your predecessor.
 At that stage, contact email@example.com and request administrator access for your Club.

 User Forums / Training Documents

 The GAA Management System consists of several sections such as Members Management (adding and registering members), Competition Management, Competition Creation, Fixture Generation, Match Official Management, Match Official SMS, Venue Management, Competition Calendar, Communications, Fees Management, Player Injury Scheme and Club Administration.
-A number of helpful online forums are available where you will find User Guides and FAQs for these sections.
-Please click here.

 The GAA has obtained legal advice on this and have reflected the appropriate wording into the Official Guide sample membership form.
 The Rules Advisory Committee has also reviewed the required changes from a GAA rules perspective and it will be published in the next version of the Official Rule Book.
 The sample form and it is available for you to use as a template for your club this year by downloading the form below